 He is also one of the leading representatives of television news correspondents and producers.
 His clients include Brian Williams, Lesley Stahl, Dr. Sanjay Gupta, Steve Doocy, Christiane Amanpour, Brit Hume, Rita Braver, Chris Jansing, Neil Cavuto, Cynthia McFadden, anchors in many major television markets, and producers on virtually every major broadcast on network and cable television.

 Bob also represents former government officials in conjunction with their transitions to the private sector.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Madeleine Albright, Alan Greenspan, Sean Spicer, Dana Perino, Ray Kelly, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Madeleine Albright, Alan Greenspan, Dana Perino, Ray Kelly, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.

 He also represents many corporate and trade association executives and corporations in conjunction with executive compensation agreements.
 He has represented senior officers of AT&T, The Carlyle Group, Fannie Mae, Bank of America, McDonald's Corporation, the Recording Industry Association of America, Warner Brothers, the Motion Picture Association of America, and Deutsche Bank.
 He also represents many university presidents, deans, and professors.